mwjaworski/klepto/readme.md

 Klepto is a package manager for self-hosted archive sets.
 Klepto provides the standard set of package management tools, but is designed to work alongside, or replace, existing package tools like [Bower](https://bower.io/) or [Component](https://github.com/componentjs/guide).

 The main audience for Klepto is a development group that wants to setup their own internal package repository.
-Klepto also supports transitioning away from other component systems; with custom scopes Klepto will use a different transport protocol for each scope matched, so a single `vault.json` can pull from local folders, bower,  and http paths each with dependencies which pull from different transport protocols.
+Klepto also supports transitioning away from other component systems; with custom sources Klepto will use a different transport protocol for each source matched, so a single `vault.json` can pull from local folders, bower,  and http paths each with dependencies which pull from different transport protocols.

 Klepto supports archives distributed through the web, github repositories, ftp, or local folders.
 It supports archives being pulled from multiple sources and also searching across multiple sources.